🗓️ Guide 2026 — mis à jour avril

 English · French · German · Spanish

-Komodo has mantas year-round, but the best encounters are split across two zones.
-South Komodo (Manta Alley): November to March, when plankton-rich waters draw large aggregations.
-Central Komodo: November to June, with reliable manta sightings throughout the dry season.
+Komodo has mantas year-round but the best encounters are split across two zones.
+South Komodo (Manta Alley): November to March.
+Central Komodo: November to June.
 November is the sweet spot — both zones active, far fewer boats.

-Pick Your Priority — We'll Highlight the Best Months to Dive Komodo
+Pick Your Priority — We'll Highlight Your Best Months

 Click one or more filters.
 The calendar below will highlight the months that match your goal.